(Copycat Crumbl) Sugar Cookies with Almond Buttercream

 To Make the Cookies:

-2. Next, add the sugars and oil and continue to beat at medium to high speed.
+- 1. Start by beating the butter in a stand mixer or with a hand mixer.
+(This batch isn't very big so you will not need to beati the butter very long.)2.
+Next, add the sugars and oil and continue to beat at medium to high speed.
 Make sure to scrap down the sides of your bowl and beater often.
 (There may be some smaller peices of butter that have not been completely incorporated in the batter but that is fine)

 To Make the Buttercream:

-• You have confectioner’s granulated sugar and then granulated sugar.
+You have confectioner’s granulated sugar and then granulated sugar.
 I could not find confectioner’s granulated sugar just regular granulated sugar.

 I wouldn’t say these taste just like crumbl, the frosting is spot on but the cookies are lacking flavor some and definitely not sweet enough.
 I would just add extra sugar to the frosting to make sure it balances out the cookie.
 I didn’t have any extra sugar left and I made sure to have a tiny bit extra or they would probably be super good.
 Typically I also add vanilla to my buttercream and do a more basic sugar cookie recipe and add some almond extract to that as well and they are closer to a crumbl cookie.